how-to-buy-used-car-in-portugal

 You can also buy your used car from a private seller in Portugal and save your money.
 Private sellers are willing to negotiate the price and if you are paying in cash in one go you might get a fantastic deal for your car.
 However, you don’t get the option of paying in installments.
 Additionally you won’t get a warranty from them and you are the one who has to take care of registration and all by yourself.

-Meanwhile private sellers should still provide the necessary paperwork such as– existing registration forms, IPO report and next inspection date (if the car is over four years old), and transfer of ownership form.
-You can also ask for a purchase agreement detailing information such as the vehicle’s age, mileage, maintenance history, and number of previous owners.
-At least, try to find out this information before buying.
+Private sellers are still required to provide essential paperwork, including the existing registration forms, the IPO report with the next inspection date (for cars over four years old), and the transfer of ownership form.
+It’s also a good idea to request a purchase agreement with details like the vehicle’s age, mileage, maintenance history, and number of previous owners.
+Make sure to gather this information before finalizing the purchase.

 How to register your car in Portugal?